genestack/sdk/docs/source/sample_scripts_doc.rst

 project is to group them into folders based on their application.
 The following script takes as input a folder of files and organises these files into subfolders, such that all files created with the same application will go into the same subfolder.
 We will also provide an option to unlink the files from their folder of origin.
-The script illustrates the use of the ``FilesUtil`` class to perform typical file manipulation operations.
+The script illustrates the use of the :ref:`FilesUtil` class to perform typical file manipulation operations.

 .. literalinclude:: sample_scripts/group_files_into_folders.py